Packing for Long Term Travel: Advice and Essential Items

 Casting and HDMI Capabilities

-If you don’t have an HDMI port on your computer, use this USB to HDMI cable.
+If you don’t have an HDMI port on your computer, use a USB to HDMI cable.

 These are our must-bring essential items, and the list has not changed much over the course of 8+ years.
 We’ve figured out what fits our travel style and daily activities, and we keep our belongings to a minimum.
 I recommend that you do the same!